BOX OFFICE: 601.948.3533

 601-948-3533, ext 233

 Received her B.A. in criminal justice with an emphasis in juvenile justice from Jackson State University.
-She is pleased to be returning to New Stage for her twentieth season.
+She is pleased to be returning to New Stage for her twenty-first season.
 Marsh is employed full time with the Hinds County Sheriff’s office.

 Production Staff